mtintes/mtintes.github.io/_posts/2018-09-03-BBQ-Hot-Pretzels.md

 1. Cayenne (initial spiciness)
 1. Ground mustard (levels spice out)
 1. Brown sugar (what gives that sweetness you taste in bbq)
-1. Von Hanson's BBQ seasoning (you can probably use any dry run seasoning, this is what makes it taste like bbq)
+1. Von Hanson's BBQ seasoning (you can probably use any dry rub seasoning, this is what makes it taste like bbq)
 1. Garlic powder (can go with or without.
 Use a lot if you like to accent saltiness or less if you don't)

 ### Directions